Storm Updates: Marco Fizzles As It Nears Gulf Coast; Laura Still To Become Hurricane

 A tropical storm warning for Marco is also in effect from Intracoastal City, La., to the Mississippi/Alabama border.

 Climate change has been linked to the more frequent occurrence of major hurricanes globally as well as the rising number of hurricanes in the Atlantic.
-In addition to strong winds, many of the most dangerous storms in recent years have brought tremendous amounts of rain – creating new threats to people and infrastructure far inland.
+In addition to strong winds, many of the most dangerous storms in recent years have brought tremendous amounts of rain – creating new threats to people and infrastructure farther inland.